 Maintain the door and glass seal and keep them in good condition.
+Do not clean glass while it is hot.

 Do not operate this heater with broken or missing glass.

 Avoid placing wood against the glass when loading.
 Do not slam the door or strike the glass.